-This is exactly the case at the moment.
-According to End Fuel Poverty Coalition, nearly half of low-income households are still living in energy inefficient homes.
-Add to that increases in fuel prices are likely to hit those on low incomes hardest because fuel costs take up such a significant percentage of their disposable income.
+At present, this is a common occurrence.
+According to the End Fuel Poverty Coalition, nearly half of low-income households still reside in energy inefficient homes.
+Furthermore, increases in fuel prices are expected to disproportionately affect those with low incomes, as fuel costs consume a significant portion of their disposable income.

 West Midlands | 41 |